Code-By-Rob/flappy-bird-clone/README.md

 # flappy-bird-clone
-This is a re-creation of the infamous vide game Flappy Bird.
+(PROJECT): This is a re-creation of the infamous vide game Flappy Bird.
 Built as a summer project to help get me familiar with Java in Android Studio.

 This small game was built in Android Studio using Java & [libGDX](https://libgdx.com/) while I was learning the Android Studio environment & using my learnings of Java from my university's programming module in year 1 & a [Udemy course on Android Development](https://www.udemy.com/course/complete-android-n-developer-course/).